shervinea/cheatsheet-translation/vi/cheatsheet-deep-learning.md

 **30. The goal of reinforcement learning is for an agent to learn how to evolve in an environment.**

-&#10230; Mục tiêu của reinforcement learning đó là cho tác tử (agent) học cách làm sao để phát triển trong một môi trường
+&#10230; Mục tiêu của reinforcement learning đó là cho tác tử (agent) học cách làm sao để tối ưu hoá trong một môi trường.

 <br>